mrniceguy127/mrniceguy127/README.md

 How I pick licenses:
 - GPL v3: As many of my side projects and other open source works as possible.
 GPL is extremely valuable for learning and cooperation (including my own).
 - MIT/others: When things aren't black or white.
+Especially when working with other people where goals, motivation, and opinions may differ.

 Updates:
 - [03/05/2021] Taking a break from my side projects so I can focus on school, co-op, and other life matters.